signalfx/splunk-otel-js/MIGRATING.md

   - `mongodb-core` ([because it's deprecated](https://github.com/mongodb-js/mongodb-core)), but note that there is [an instrumentation for MongoDB driver](https://opentelemetry.io/registry/?s=mongodb&component=&language=js#),
   - `sails`.
-- Limited instrumentation for:
-  - `nest` - only manual instrumentation helpers, provided by community.
 - Other notes on instrumentation:
   - `express`, `koa` and `hapi` instrumentations require active `http`/`https` instrumentation to produce spans,
   - `bluebird`, `q`, `when` - supported out-of-the-box via `AsyncLocalStorageContextManager` (or `AsyncHooksContextManager` in Node.js below `14.8`),
-  - `socket.io` - provided by community and improved by Splunk (<https://github.com/aspecto-io/opentelemetry-ext-js/tree/master/packages/instrumentation-socket.io>).

 ## Changes to defaults

-- Default flush interval, which defines how frequently captured telemetry data is sent to the backend, is now 30s instead of 2s
+- Default flush interval, which defines how frequently captured trace data is sent to the backend, is now 500ms instead of 2s.

 ## Requirements

-This Splunk Distribution of OpenTelemetry requires Node.js v12.13 or higher, [see more information here](https://github.com/open-telemetry/opentelemetry-js#node-support)
+This Splunk Distribution of OpenTelemetry requires Node.js 14 or higher, [see more information here](https://github.com/open-telemetry/opentelemetry-js#node-support)

 Current effective required Node.js version is: ![node-current](https://img.shields.io/node/v/@splunk/otel?style=flat-square)